Experience the Exhibition

 Franz Kafka was born in Prague on 3 July 1883, died in a sanatorium in Kierling on 3 June 1924, and was buried in the New Jewish Cemetery in Prague – Strašnice on 11 June.

 The exhibition consists of two sections – Existential Space and Imaginary Topography.

-Imaginary Topography – The way Kafka creates the layers of his city is one of the most enigmatic operations of modern literature.
-With only occasional exceptions, Kafka does not name the places he describes in his novels and short stories.
-The city steps back, is no longer recognizable by its buildings, bridges and monuments.
-And even if they are recognized by an inhabitant of Prague or by a student of Kafka, they have since become something else.
+The way in which Kafka depicts his city presents one of the most enigmatic approaches in modern literature.
+With only occasional exceptions, Kafka does not name the places he describes in his novels and stories.

 © Franz Kafka Museum 2014 ; Author: Jan Trakal

 This long-term exhibition takes us into the world of Franz Kafka (1883-1924), born in Prague and one of the greatest figures of 20th century world literature.

 - most of the first editions of Kafka’s works

 - letters, diaries, manuscripts, photographs and drawings never before displayed in Prague

 - 3-D installations

 - audiovisual pieces and a soundtrack specially created for the exhibition